crf8472/libarcstk/CODING.md

   document its indispensability.
 - If you have to comment out code or place a commented code snippet, include the reasons to do that in the comment.
-- If a comment is indicated, prefer commenting blocks to commenting single lines.
+- If a comment is indicated, prefer commenting blocks over commenting single lines.
 If you comment a block, the comment is preferably as short as possible and just summons up what the block is achieving.
 - Don't use ``/*`` ``*/`` for commenting out multiple lines.
 Use ``//`` on